Name That Tune: Arcade game

 In 1986, a coin-operated arcade game based on the 1984 version of the show was released by Bally/Sente Technologies, created by Owen Rubin.
 The show's bandleader, Tommy Oliver, was hired as the game's music consultant.
-The player's task was to guess the tune being played from among four choices.
-It also featured a two-player mode.
+The contestant's task was to guess the tune being played from among four choices.
+It also featured a two-contestant mode.

-While playable, critics and players considered the machine's difficulty to be high due to the technical limits of the very basic synthesized music the machine was capable of generating, and songs being too difficult to name mostly because the wrong audience was targeted as teenage players of the arcade era simply weren't interested in trying to name songs from the 1940s through the 1970s.
+While playable, critics and contestants considered the machine's difficulty to be high due to the technical limits of the very basic synthesized music the machine was capable of generating, and songs being too difficult to name mostly because the wrong audience was targeted as teenage contestants of the arcade era simply weren't interested in trying to name songs from the 1940s through the 1970s.
 Critics also believed the game would have served better as a tabletop unit for bars and other adult-oriented entertainment establishments instead of as an arcade game.

 The game only utilized three of the six games shown in the 1984 version of the show, Tune Topics, Bid-a-Note, and The Golden Medley.
-The game required the player to score 18,000 points, playing five tunes apiece in the Tune Topics and Bid-a-Note rounds.
-In Tune Topics, the player scored up to 990 points per tune based on how quickly they named it.
-In Bid-a-Note, the value of each tune was determined by how many notes the player requested, starting at 100 for nine and increasing by 100 for each note below that threshold (to a maximum of 900 for one).
-For both rounds, the player had to correctly name at least three out of five tunes in order to score a bonus that started at 9,900 points and counted down throughout the round.
+The game required the contestant to score 18,000 points, playing five tunes apiece in the Tune Topics and Bid-a-Note rounds.
+In Tune Topics, the contestant scored up to 990 points per tune based on how quickly they named it.
+In Bid-a-Note, the value of each tune was determined by how many notes the contestant requested, starting at 100 for nine and increasing by 100 for each note below that threshold (to a maximum of 900 for one).
+For both rounds, the contestant had to correctly name at least three out of five tunes in order to score a bonus that started at 9,900 points and counted down throughout the round.

-If the player failed to score at least 18,000 points after both rounds, the game ended immediately.
-Reaching this minimum allowed the player to enter the Golden Medley, with the goal of naming five tunes in 15 seconds.
-Each tune had three choices instead of four; the fourth button could be used to pass.
+If the contestant failed to score at least 18,000 points after both rounds, the game ended immediately.
+Reaching this minimum allowed the contestant to enter the Golden Medley, with the goal of naming five tunes in 15 seconds.
+Each tune had three choices instead of four.
+The fourth button could be used to pass.
 Tunes were scored as in Tune Topics, and successfully completing the round awarded a bonus as in the other two rounds.
-If time ran out or the player made an incorrect guess, the game ended and the bonus was forfeited.
+If time ran out or the contestant made an incorrect guess, the game ended and the bonus was forfeited.

 Sente had developed several different upgrade chips for the game containing different musical selections and game modes, but it is unknown if they were shelved or destroyed as the game was a flop.

 Video game

 A game based on the show was released for the short-lived CD-i home console.
 This version was hosted by Bob Goen and was based on the unsold 1990 Peter Allen version of the show.
+A game adaptation for the Game.com was announced, but never released.